RobertKoehlmoos/facedock/README.md

 This will create a docker image of facedock on your local computer.
 You can confirm this by running `docker images` which will include `facedock` if the build was successful.
-NOTE: building the image can take a while due installing many large computer vision libraries.
-On a computer with 8Gb of RAM and 60Mb/s download speed, building took 444 seconds, or about 7 minutes.
+NOTE: building the image can take a while due installing many large computer vision libraries and copying in models.
+   On a computer with 8Gb of RAM
+   and 60Mb/s download speed, building took 572 seconds, or about 10 minutes.
 2. This image can then be run using the command `docker run -p 80:80 facedock`.
 Make sure your local routing policy and firewalls allows incoming connection.
 A port other than 80 can be specified by replacing the 80 following the colon in